Skip to main content

 How to get there

-The trailhead for Trout Pond and Round Pond is accessed via Ensign Pond Road (County Rt.
+Trout Pond Trailhead: On Ensign Pond Road (County Rt.
 4) between North Hudson and Moriah.
-Marked by a large DEC sign, it is 6.2 miles east of Route 9 N of North Hudson on the left side of the road.
+Marked by a large DEC sign, it is 6.2 miles east of Rt.
+9 N of North Hudson on the left side of the road.
+One can also continue 1.3 miles to Round Pond.

 Hiking